SqrtNegInf/Feigenbaum/README.md

 δ = 4.6692016091029906

 FORTRAN and Sidef both give 4.6692016062 after 15 iterations, the closest approximation.
-Additionally, futher iterations remain near this value, but other programs seem xxx
+Additionally, futher iterations remain near this value, but other programs seem to mostly diverge, if iterations are continued.
+Turns out, stopping at 15 is a sweet spot before the values being moving farther away from the true answer.

 ## Moral of the Story